Things to Do in the Artsy Town of Sebastopol

 Freeman Vineyard & Winery

-Sebastopol is home to a lot of wineries so it’s easy to make a day of wine tasting.
+Sebastopol is home to several great wineries, so it’s easy to make a day of wine tasting.
 A favorite is Iron Horse Vineyards, where you will sip sparkling wine made solely from the estate vineyards you overlook as you taste.
-If you’re looking for a more serene, quiet ambiance, the cave at Freeman Winery is just that.
-In this intimate and inviting tasting room, you’ll enjoy small-lot Pinot Noirs and Chardonnays.
-Another great winery in the area is Pax Wines Tasting Room, known for its roll-up garage doors, vinyl spinning on the turntable, laid-back vibe, and Syrah.
-Taft Street is a small winery that began in a garage and both the wine and tasting room embody that kind of casual feel.
-But that doesn’t mean the wine suffers.
-The award-winning Pinot Noir gets high marks for good reason.
+For something a little different, the cave at Freeman Winery is a serene place to sample their small-lot Pinot Noirs and Chardonnays.
+Another great winery in Sebastopol is Pax Wines Tasting Room, known for its roll-up garage doors, vinyl spinning on the turntable, laid-back vibe, and Syrah.

 Luther Burbank’s Gold Ridge Experiment Farm